 As for the interior of her new home, she explained that the eminent interior designer David Mlinaric, her good friend, had given her some technical advice, but that she had essentially done it all.
 “I can’t live with someone else’s ideas,” she explained – although given her experience with Chatsworth, no explanation was necessary.
 “To her way of thinking, it was incredibly bizarre to have someone else decorate your house,” the Duke confirms.
 “When she redecorated Chatsworth in the 1950s, she never had anybody help her.
 In the same way, when she moved into the Old Vicarage, she did it entirely on her own.”
 While she brought many of her favourite possessions from Chatsworth, she made acquisitions for the Old Vicarage, too.
 “It’s a mixture of old and new,” he explains.
 “Eclectic.
 Consistently inconsistent, like she was.”

-The sale thus features a broad range of items, including fine furniture such as a suite of exquisite Regency chairs – commissioned by another celebrated Duchess of Devonshire, Georgiana, wife of the 5th Duke – and art, such as portrait of Debo by Duncan Grant.
-Among the Duchess’s jewellery is an item that is both sentimental and historic: a diamond heart-shaped arrow brooch designed by her husband and given to Debo as a 60th wedding anniversary gift.
-Then there are objects that only Debo would have, such as special chicken boxes inscribed with her initials, made so she could transport her prized poultry to shows.
+The sale thus featured a broad range of items, including fine furniture such as a suite of exquisite Regency chairs – commissioned by another celebrated Duchess of Devonshire, Georgiana, wife of the 5th Duke – and art, such as portrait of Debo by Duncan Grant.
+Among the Duchess’s jewellery was an item that is both sentimental and historic: a diamond heart-shaped arrow brooch designed by her husband and given to Debo as a 60th wedding anniversary gift.
+Then there were objects that only Debo would have, such as special chicken boxes inscribed with her initials, made so she could transport her prized poultry to shows.
 (Both the Duchess’ style and her affection for her fowl were captured beautifully by Bruce Weber, who photographed her feeding her hens in a Balmain gown and pearls.)

-Her library features numerous special signed editions, from Brideshead Revisited (“Debo & Andrew with love from Evelyn – a very old fashioned story”) to Times to Remember (“To Debo and Andrew, with affection, Rose Fitzgerald Kennedy”).
-Also on the block are choice pieces of Elvis Presley ephemera, including a signed photo and books, all testaments to the Duchess’s adoration of the star.
+Her library featured numerous special signed editions, from Brideshead Revisited (“Debo & Andrew with love from Evelyn – a very old fashioned story”) to Times to Remember (“To Debo and Andrew, with affection, Rose Fitzgerald Kennedy”).
+Also on the block were choice pieces of Elvis Presley ephemera, including a signed photo and books, all testaments to the Duchess’s adoration of the star.
 “She was mesmerised by him, she just thought he was a great genius,” says grandson William.

 “She had an enormous range of interests and friends,” the Duke concludes.
 “She would visit Graceland, and then the next day be at the Wrightsman Galleries at the Metropolitan Museum of Art, but she was always her own person.”